Aljgutier/react_firebase/README.md

 export default Home;
 ```

-The Sign -in page, at this point, contains an `<h1>` tag with the name of the page, and has a link to the Reset Passwor page.
+The Sign-in page, at this point, contains an `<h1>` tag with the name of the page, and has a link to the Reset Passwor page.

 Sign-in page